Xilinx/Vitis-AI/setup/alveo/u50_u50lv_u280/README.md

-# DPUCAHX8H/DPUCAHX8L -- the DPUs for Alveo Accelerator Card with HBM
+# Setup Alveo Accelerator Card with HBM for DPUCAHX8H/L

 Xilinx DPU IP family for convolution nerual network (CNN) inference application supports Alveo accelerator cards with HBM now, including Alveo U50, U50LV and U280 cards.
 The Xilinx DPUs for Alveo-HBM card include ***DPUCAHX8H*** and ***DPUCAHX8L***, the former is for optimized for high throughput and the latter is optimized for MobileNet model and ultra low latency.
 The on-premise DPUCAHX8H and DPUCAHX8L overlays are released along with Vitis AI, and a few of variants are provided.